Analytic Quality Glossary

 analytical review

-The Higher Education Funding Council for England (HEFCE, 2003) definition focuses on courses [programmes]
+The Higher Education Funding Council for England (HEFCE, 2003) definition focused on courses [programmes]

 Accreditation is the approval of a higher education course by an authorised body.